datamol-io/molfeat/docs/developers/create-plugin.md

 For further details, see the Python [packaging user guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

-The core Molfeat package will automatically discover new molfeat plugins and appropriately make them accessible and importable.
+The core molfeat package will automatically discover new molfeat plugins and appropriately make them accessible and importable.

 For example, upon proper registration of a plugin offering a new `SerializableCalculator`, it should be directly accessible in the list of available calculators for `MoleculeTransformer`.